devanshrathore/Beat-It/README.md

-A pure CSS beating heart animation with fairy lights and a link to my Facebook page.
+A pure CSS beating heart animation with fairy lights!